nigroup/nideep/README.md

 # My Caffe Sandbox
 This is a random collection of scripts/utilities to use with caffe.
 Do not assume they're thorouhgly tested but please feel free to inspect them, scrutinize them.
-Feedback on making making them more usable for others are welcome.
+Feedback on making them more usable for others are welcome.

 Beware: the documentation is pretty scarce.
 I'm working on it.